KasperKnop/WEB2/05 Asynchronous Programming/README.md

 [PokéAPI](https://pokeapi.co/) is a free RESTful Pokémon API, that serves data from the pokémon video game series.

 Using `XMLHttpRequest`, write a function that retrieves a pokémon and prints its name to the console.
-You have to make an HTML page to test the function in the browser, since `XmlHttpRequest` does not exist natively in Node.js.
+You have to make an HTML page to test the function in the browser, since `XmlHttpRequest` does not exist natively in _Node.js_.

 Extend the page to allow the user to search for a pokémon by id or name through an input field and a search button.
 The page should display the name, id, type(s) and an image (sprite) of the searched pokémon, as well as the status of the request.